Use Attainability Analysis (UAA)

 A UAA must be conducted for any water body when a state or authorized tribe designates uses that do not include the uses specified in section 101(a)(2) of the Act or when designating sub-categories of these uses that require less stringent criteria than previously applicable.
 States and authorized tribes must hold public hearings for the purpose of reviewing the applicable water quality standards at least once every 3 years and when revising water quality standards.
 States and authorized tribes must also re-examine waters that do not include the uses specified in section 101(a)(2) of the Act to determine if new information has become available.
 If new information indicates that the uses specified in CWA section 101(a)(2) are attainable, then the state must revise its WQS accordingly to designate such uses.

-- Memorandum - Improving the Effectiveness of the Use Attainability Analysis (UAA) Process (PDF) (2 pp, 392 K)
+- Improving the Effectiveness of the Use Attainability Analysis Process, Memorandum from Ephraim King (pdf)

 What are the 6 Factors Under 40 CFR 131.10(g)?